Conversational Development With Claude Code — Part 14: Installing MCP Servers in Claude Code

 Prompt: “Using the Notion MCP server, read the product specification document for Ratings V2.”

-No copy‑paste or manual context injection is needed; documentation becomes first‑class input.
+No copy‑paste or manual context injection is required; the documentation becomes first‑class input.

 Linear MCP – Project Management Integration